Arargd/TME/README.md

-# TME
+# TABS Modding Essentials / TME

-This repo/project is meant to educate TABS users on modding TABS with custom content.
+This repo/project is meant to educate TABS users on modding TABS with custom content using the UnityEditor for optimal control and content making!

 Provided files are intended to be used with the guide located on this repo's [Wiki](https://github.com/Arargd/TME/wiki).